So I set up a canvas and painted my soul. But then I realized they don’t make black dark enough for this project. So I picked something else.

 Hopefully tonight I’ll finish it up and maybe show a before-and-after photo before moving onto the next project.

 After all my cleaning I finally got to sit down in my clean painting room and work on a project.
 Hopefully, I can keep it clean for some time if I stick to one project at a time and clean up throughout the project instead of just flinging things around while I work.
 Ok, I don’t do that, but I do somehow manage to destroy a room throughout a project.

-After filling in the rest of painting with texture I plan to play with glazing techniques.
+After filling in the rest of the painting with textures I plan to play with glazing techniques.
 Which I also have not ever done.
-Should be interesting, hopefully I don’t ruin it all.
+Should be interesting, hopefully, I won’t ruin it all.